redhat-gpte-devopsautomation/cotd/README.md

 # COTD: Cat of the Day

 PHP web application using JQuery Mobile that publishes a list of ordered items.
-Each item has an image and trivia associated with it.
+Each item has an image and trivia.

 Item lists are organised as themes.
 The application looks for an environment variable known as SELECTOR to set the theme.
 The default theme is SELECTOR="pets" using images supplied by my work colleagues.
 Other themes include "cats" and "cities".